 First, sepsis is common.
 A few years ago, the CDC estimated that over 1.7 million adults in the U.S. develop sepsis each year, leading to about 270,000 deaths.

-Second, sepsis can quickly evolve to a life-threatening condition.
+Second, it can quickly evolve into a life-threatening condition.
 For that reason, sepsis merits the same degree of caution and responsiveness as a stroke or heart attack.
 Like an acute stroke or heart attack, sepsis is a medical emergency that requires rapid diagnosis and treatment.

-Third, sepsis is a “silent” critical illness.
-For timely and accurate detection, sepsis requires attentive assessment of subtle changes in the patient’s condition.
+Third, it is a “silent” critical illness.
+For timely and accurate detection, sepsis requires an attentive assessment of subtle changes in the patient’s condition.

 Today, doctors diagnose sepsis using (a) the Systemic Inflammatory Response Syndrome (SIRS) Criteria, or (b) the Sequential Organ Failure (SOFA) Score.